Summary

 Engage

-Begin the lesson by explaining to students that in this lesson they will learn about the background and setting of the novel, Of Mice and Men.
-John Steinbeck, the author, wrote about the struggles of men and women during the Great Depression.
+Use the attached Lesson Slides to guide the instruction.
+Begin by explaining to students that, in this lesson, they will learn about the background and setting of the novel, Of Mice and Men.
+Author John Steinbeck wrote about the struggles of men and women during the Great Depression.
 Steinbeck was a young man during the Great Depression, and this experience greatly influenced his writing.
-To understand Steinbeck's novels, we need to understand the society about which he wrote.
+Explain that to understand Steinbeck's novels, first the society about which he wrote needs to be understood.

 Explore